Basic life support: A - Airway

 Opening of the airway via the jaw-thrust maneuver is the preferred method as the head-tilt maneuver is thought to be more risky for people with suspected spinal injury.
 If the person is in danger of pulmonary aspiration, then they should be placed in the recovery position, or more advanced airway management should be used.

 B - Breathing

-Once the airway has been opened checking for breathing should begin, if the respiratory rate is below 12-20 breaths per minute then reassess for responsiveness and pulse, however if the patient is breathing normally then the rescuer should place them in the recovery position and summon an ambulance.
+Once the airway has been opened, checking for breathing should begin, if the respiratory rate is below 12-20 breaths per minute then reassess for responsiveness and pulse, however if the patient is breathing normally then the rescuer should place them in the recovery position and summon an ambulance.

 D - Defibrillation

-Once an automated external defibrillator (AED) has been acquired the rescuer should then finish the round of CPR, use the AED and then begin another round of CPR.
-However the AED will usually notify the rescuer of any impediments to continued CPR (such as a sinus rhythm or asystole) in which case the rescuer may be prompted to cease CPR.
+Once an automated external defibrillator (AED) has been acquired, it should be immediately applied to the patient and allowed to analyze the heart rhythm.
+The rescuer should follow the AED's prompts.
+Depending on whether or not the AED detects a shockable cardic arrest rhythm, the rescuer may or may not be prompted to deliver a shock; in either case, the rescuer will be directed to begin another round of CPR.
+AEDs will usually notify the rescuer of any impediments to continued CPR (such as a sinus rhythm), in which case the rescuer may be prompted to stop CPR.